List of characters in the Breaking Bad franchise: Dr. Delcavoli

 Dr. Delcavoli (played by David House) is Walt's physician during the first two seasons.
 He is said to be one of the top 10 oncologists in the United States.

+Stephanie Doswell

+Stephanie Doswell (played by Jennifer Hasty) is a realtor with Venture Realty Group.
+She hosts two open houses that Marie attends.
+During the second, she recognizes Marie from their last meeting and as the one who stole from a spoon collection at the previous house.
+She scuffles with Marie over her purse, before Marie is arrested.
+In Better Call Saul, she runs a tour of a house for Stacey Ehrmantraut, who buys it.

+Kaylee Ehrmantraut

+Kaylee Ehrmantraut (played by Kaija Roze Bales in Breaking Bad, Faith Healey in Better Call Saul season 1, Abigail Zoe Lewis in Better Call Saul seasons 2-4 and Juliet Donenfeld in Better Call Saul seasons 5 and 6) is Mike Ehrmantraut's granddaughter, whom Mike occasionally spends time with.
+After Mike's death, Jesse decides to deliver a bag containing $2.5 million to Kaylee, but Walter stops the transfer.

 Stacey Ehrmantraut

 Stacey Ehrmantraut (portrayed by Kerry Condon) is Mike Ehrmantraut's widowed daughter-in-law and the mother of Kaylee, Mike's granddaughter.

 Cheryl Hamlin

 Cheryl Hamlin (portrayed by Sandrine Holt) is Howard Hamlin's wife.
 In "Axe and Grind", Howard presents a coffee topped with the latte art of a peace sign to Cheryl, from whom he is obviously estranged.
 She dismissively pours it into a travel mug, destroying the art.
 Howard tells her about the problem he has been having with Jimmy and says that he is attempting to solve it.

 Cheryl is widowed in the episode "Plan and Execution" when Lalo Salamanca shoots and kills Howard.
 In "Fun and Games", Cheryl is present at Howard's HHM memorial service.
 Jimmy and Kim attempt to provide condolences, but she mentions that Howard informed her of their harassment campaign.
-When she expresses suspicions of Jimmy and Kim's story about Howard's death, because she does not believe he used cocaine, Kim then fabricates a story about seeing Howard abusing drugs while she was still at HHM.
+When she expresses suspicions of Jimmy and Kim's story about Howard's death, because she does not believe he used cocaine, Kim fabricates a story about seeing Howard abusing drugs while she was still at HHM.
 Kim then shifts blame by suggesting Cheryl was inattentive and failed to notice Howard's supposed drug problem, causing Cheryl to break down in tears.

 After deciding to confess in 2010, Kim visits Cheryl with an affidavit detailing Kim and Jimmy's destruction of Howard's reputation, as well as the real circumstances surrounding his death, keeping secret only her knowledge of Jimmy's identity and location.
 Kim says she has given a copy of the document to the district attorney, but surmises that she will not face prosecution given the lack of physical evidence and witnesses.
 When Jimmy hires Bill Oakley as his defense counsel, Oakley informs Jimmy of Kim's confession and suggests that Cheryl has ample grounds for a wrongful death lawsuit, stating that Cheryl is "out shopping for lawyers as we speak."